MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/extended-logon.md

 ms.search.form: RetailFunctionalityProfile
 ---

-# Set up extended sign-in functionality for Store Commerce app and Store Commerce for web
+# Set up extended sign-in functionality for Store Commerce

 [!include [banner](includes/banner.md)]

-This article describes how to set up and use the extended sign-on functionality for the Microsoft Dynamics 365 Commerce Store Commerce app and Store Commerce for web.
+This article describes how to set up and use the extended sign-in functionality for the Microsoft Dynamics 365 Commerce Store Commerce app and Store Commerce for web.

-The Store Commerce app and Store Commerce for web provide an extended sign-on capability that lets retail store workers sign in to the POS application by scanning a bar code or swiping a card by using a magnetic stripe reader (MSR).
+The Store Commerce app and Store Commerce for web provide an extended sign-in capability that lets retail store workers sign in to the POS application by scanning a bar code or swiping a card by using a magnetic stripe reader (MSR).

 ## Set up extended sign-in